overextended/qtarget/README.md

 - Add generic options to apply for all players, peds, vehicles, or objects
 - Trigger an event or function after clicking an option, with the ability to pass any data through
 - Define distance on a per-option or overall basis when triggering qtarget function exports
-- Ability to redefine or remove options, and add new options without replacing old ones
+- Ability to redefine or remove options and add new options without replacing old ones
-- Update option list when moving towards or away from a target with variable distances on their options
+- Update the option list when moving towards or away from a target with variable distances on their options
-- Support for entity bones, with builtin tables for opening vehicle doors
+- Support for entity bones with built-in tables for opening vehicle doors
 - Support checking for job, items, or specific entities
-- Utilise the `canInteract` function for advanced checks to show or hide an option based on any trigger
+- Utilize the `canInteract` function for advanced checks to show or hide an option based on any trigger
 - Improved support when using `ox_inventory`

 ## Preface